Step Recorder

 API integration

+Brity RPA provides an interface for API integration with external systems.
 You can utilize the SendRequest activity card in the Net library to call RestAPIs via the HTTP protocol and implement interfaces with external systems.
+For more information about using the activity card for integration, see SendRequest in the Net library.

 Inspector